-Nothing will put the skids on your flying career faster than a “FAA Emergency Order.”
-The Federal Aviation Administration (“FAA”) has the authority to suspend or revoke an airman’s certificates whenever the Administrator determines that the public interest and safety in air transportation or air commerce requires so.
-The unfortunate part is that an emergency order of suspension or revocation of an airman’s certificates has immediate effectiveness.
-This means that unlike when a pilot receives a notice of proposed certificate, when an emergency order is issued, the subject pilot must cease all flight operations until the emergency order is overturned in the appeal process.
-That being said, however, an airman can attempt to appeal the order’s emergency status with the National Transportation Safety Board (“NTSB”).
+Nothing will deploy the brakes on your flying career faster than an Emergency Order from the Federal Aviation Administration (“FAA”).
+The FAA has the authority to suspend or revoke an airman’s certificates whenever the Administrator determines that the public interest and safety in air transportation or air commerce requires so.
+The unfortunate part is that an Emergency Order of Suspension or Revocation of an airman’s certificates has immediate effectiveness.
+This means that unlike when a pilot receives a Notice of Proposed Certificate Action, when an FAA Emergency Order is issued, the subject airman must cease all operations until the FAA Emergency Order is overturned in the appeal process.
+That being said, however, an airman can attempt to appeal the Order’s emergency status or nature with the National Transportation Safety Board (“NTSB”).
 If the emergency status is overturned by the NTSB, the airman could potentially retain his or her certificates during the pendency of the underlying certificate suspension or revocation appeal.
-An airman must act fast in this situation, however, because an appeal from an order’s emergency status must be filed within 48 hours of notification, at which point the NTSB has up to 5 days to issue an opinion.
-Make sure you contact your FAA Attorney at the Ison Law Firm as soon as you are notified about an “FAA Emergency Order,” so as to preserve your appeal of the emergency status.
+An airman must act fast in this situation, however, because an appeal from an Order’s emergency status must be filed within 48 hours of notification, at which point the NTSB has up to 5 days to issue an opinion.
+Make sure you contact your FAA enforcement attorney at The Ison Law Firm as soon as you receive a “FAA Emergency Order” in the mail, so as to preserve your appeal of the emergency status.

-What are the typical penalties for “FAA Emergency Orders?”
-The penalties for emergency orders vary from case to case; however, the typical penalty for a revocation is revocation of all certificates without the ability to reexamine for 1 year.
+What are the typical penalties for FAA Emergency Orders?
+The penalties for emergency orders vary from case to case; however, the typical penalty under a FAA Emergency Order is revocation of all certificates without the ability to reexamine for 1 year.
 This means that once an airman’s certificates are revoked, he or she will have to wait 1 whole year before reexamining again as a student pilot and working his or her way back up to the certificates and type ratings that he or she held prior to revocation.

-How can you fight a “FAA Emergency Order?”
-The first thing you should do when you receive an emergency order in the mail is call your aviation attorney at the Ison Law Firm.
+How can you fight a FAA Emergency Order?
+The first thing you should do when you receive a FAA Emergency Order in the mail is: call your aviation attorney at The Ison Law Firm.
 There are three levels of appeal process which can be pursued in your defense.
-Furthermore, there is an accelerated appeal process provided for in 49 U.S.C. §§ 44709(e), 44106, 44710, and 44726, which allows faster access to courts for those involved in an emergency order.
+Furthermore, there is an accelerated appeal process provided for in 49 U.S.C. §§ 44709(e), 44106, 44710, and 44726, which allows faster access to courts for those involved in an emergency case.

-If you have any questions or are the subject of an “FAA Emergency Order,” call your FAA attorney at The Ison Law Firm!
+Although physically located in Florida, The Ison Law Firm handles FAA Emergency Orders nationwide.
+If you have any questions or are the subject of a FAA Emergency Order, call your FAA enforcement attorney at The Ison Law Firm today.